PlatinumLyfe/tf-windows-gpu/README.md

 * Vastly complex and indecipherable path, packages, etc.
 * Wastefully downloads and builds components that are ALREADY INSTALLED ON THE MACHINE AND IN THE PATH (such as LLVM, Swig, etc.)
 * Impossible to configure for toolchains and build systems...
 I mean why the hell would you make it so you have to create 3 different sections for a toolchain?
 Why not a folder with one configuration file per toolchain/compiler set?
+__* BAZEL IGNORES THE CONFIGURATION FILES ANYWAY IT TURNS OUT, SINCE I CHANGED THEM ALL TO USE THE VS2017 DIRECTORY AND FILES BUT IN THE bazel-out and bazel-tensorflow directories it ignores the changes and goes back to VS2015 build tools __

-My suggestion for Google, drop Bazel completely or give it a total rethink.
+My suggestion for Google, drop Bazel completely or give it a total rethink and put it in the trash, shred the source code and pretend it never existed.